Please check back.

 What To Do & What To Know

-- Declare the LED minor at the Registrar's Office in James Hall as soon as possible, sometime this semester.
+- Declare the LED minor at the Registrar’s Office in James Hall as soon as possible, sometime in the next two semesters.

 - Permission to enroll in LED 211 may or may not be given for a particular semester.

 - LED core courses are not offered during the summer.

 - LED 211, LED 311, and LED 411 cannot be taken in the same semester.